Skip to main content

 If you do not have health insurance right now and are ready to proceed with your penile implant procedure learn about your options.

 Negotiated fee and financing options are often available.
 For example, you can let your doctor know that you will be paying for the surgery yourself.
 Ask your doctor if a financial assistance program is available.
 Alternatively, some clinics offer cash-pay discounts or a price break for timely or early payment.
-Lastly Boston Scientific, the market-leading penile implant manufacturer, offers a financial assistance program for eligible patients.

 If you are considering purchasing insurance in the future, you will want to research your plan options and learn which plans cover ED treatment, including penile implants.

-The Mission Act replaced the Veteran’s Choice Program back in 2018.
+The Mission Act replaced the Veteran’s Choice Program in 2018.
 This change allows veterans to receive medical care from physicians within the public sector.
 In order to receive medical care from a private physician, you first need to make an appointment with your VA physician to determine eligibility.
 It is important that the VA confirms eligibility before making an appointment with a community physician (outside the VA) in order to make this referral.
 Community physician charges should be similar to those from a VA physician.

 For non-VA care, to determine eligibility for a penile implant procedure, it is important to have the procedure prior-authorized.